wazo-platform/wazo-platform.org/content/uc-doc/system/wazo-confd/introduction.md

 title: Introduction
 ---

 wazo-confd is a HTTP server that provides a RESTful API service for configuring and managing basic resources on a Wazo server.

-The HTTP API reference is available at </documentation>.
+The HTTP API reference is available [here](/documentation).

 - [Developer's Guide](/uc-doc/system/wazo-confd/developer)